-This recipe for vegan ceviche tostadas is one of my favorite vegan authentic Mexican recipes ever.
-This quinoa and cauliflower ceviche is tangy, refreshing, very tasty, and easy to prepare.
+This recipe for cauliflower ceviche tostadas is one of my favorite vegan authentic Mexican recipes ever.
+This quinoa and cauliflower ceviche is tangy, refreshing, tasty, and easy to prepare.

 About the vegan ceviche tostada recipe

 - Carrot.
-Dice the carrots so eat bite gets a boost of flavor and texture from them.
-Sub with diced seeded cucumbers, use English or Persian cucumbers to make this recipe faster.
+Dice the carrots so eating the bite gets a boost of flavor and texture from them.
+Sub with diced seeded cucumbers; use English or Persian cucumbers to make this recipe faster.

 - Quinoa.
 Apart from giving volume to the ceviche, it also adds tons of nutritional value.

-- Cilantro, jalapeño, lime juce, and onion.
-These because every Mexican dish, vegan or not, must have some of these ingredients, don’t you think?
+- Cilantro, jalapeño, lime juice, and onion.
+These because every Mexican dish, vegan or not, must have some of these ingredients.
 Feel free to substitute the jalapeño pepper for chile serrano.